MDecker-MobileComputing/Android_LanglaufendeOperationen/README.md

 <br>

-The is also a [variant of this app for smartwatches with WearOS](https://github.com/MDecker-MobileComputing/HandzaehlerFuerWearOS).
+The is also a [variant of this app](https://github.com/MDecker-MobileComputing/Android_LangeBerechnungMitFortschrittsanzeige) which shows how to display the progress of the calculation.

 <br>